cadric/mgif/code-review.md

-# Code Review Report: Duplicates and Dead Code- ✅ **FIXED**: Dead/Unused selectors/utilities - Removed unused CSS rules
+# Code Review Report: Duplicates and Dead Code

-  - Removed `.feature h3` (feature cards in HTML use `<h4>` inside `.feature`)
-  - Removed unused utility classes:
-    - `.text-balance`
-    - `.mx-auto`: 2025-08-30
+Date: 2025-08-30
-Files Reviewed: `index.html`, `js/script.js`, `css/style.css`
+Files Reviewed: `index.html`, `js/script.js`, `css/style.css`, `404.html`

-Focus: Identify duplicated logic/markup and dead or unused code.
+Focus: Identify duplicated logic/mStatus: **Fully CSP compliant** ✅.
+All inline scripts are hashed and allowed, all inline styles have been moved to CSS file, and all data: URLs have been replaced with same-origin assets.
+The site now conforms to strict CSP without any violations.rkup and dead or unused code.
 Remove prior false claims.

 ## Executive Summary